 See also: How to use Focus Assist in Windows 10?

-21. Share Windows 10 Experience Across Computers
+21. Share Windows 10 Experience Across Devices

 Like Windows 8, you can synchronize various parts of your Windows experience in Windows 10 also.
 Such as you can sync your desktop wallpaper and online passwords.
 You just have to sign in using same Microsoft account on both the PCs.
 Go to Settings >> Accounts >> Sync your settings and follow on screen options to turn syncing on and off.
 This feature will be very useful for you if you have multiple PCs over various locations – you can keep all of them synchronized to each other.